dotnet/csharplang/proposals/csharp-11.0/file-local-types.md

 When a type has the `file` modifier, it is said to be a *file-local* type.

 ### Accessibility
+The `file` modifier is not classified as an accessibility modifier.
 No accessibility modifiers can be used in combination with `file` on a type. `file` is treated as an independent concept from accessibility.
 Since file-local types can't be nested, only the default accessibility `internal` is usable with `file` types.

 ```cs
 public file class C1 { } // error